NASAEarthExchange/locadatademo/README.rst

   This script will download one data object, a netcdf file [#]_, from the S3 object store (if it hasn't already been downloaded), it will pick a time step and extract the full spatial domain at that step and plot the full map.
 Next, the script will extract the data for a point, our point is given at the top of the script, which is the latitude and longitude of the NIST Net-Zero energy building [#]_ experiment.
-You can take a look at the building, our point of interest, via `google maps <https://goo.gl/maps/PfHsAJH8iZx>`_ if your interested.
+You can take a look at the building, our point of interest, via this `google maps link <https://goo.gl/maps/PfHsAJH8iZx>`_ if your interested.
 Run the python script:

   ::